 If a needed package was not installed and a message like that above is logged, installing the needed package will solve the problem.
 If using the glyptodon/guacd Docker image, all protocol support is already installed.
 If using the

-@glyptodon-guacamole package group, as described within the quickstart guide, protocol support for VNC, RDP, and SSH is installed.
+@glyptodon-guacamole package group, as described within the installation instructions, protocol support for VNC, RDP, and SSH is installed.

 glyptodon-libguac-client-kubernetes on CentOS or RHEL, the EPEL repository must be enabled: